fonk-apps/fonk-examples/guestbook/faas/fission/python/Readme.md

 ```

-The functions can now be triggered in one of two ways, either using the IP address of the cluster master or the IP address of the Fission router service.
+The functions can now be triggered in one of two ways: either using the IP address of the cluster master, or the IP address of the Fission router service.
 To see which is appropriate, look at the status of the Fission services:

 ```bash
 $ kubectl get services -n fission